EulerProject/EulerX/README.md

 # Installation Steps

-1. If you are a first-time user for hg/mercury, please download and install it [here][mercury].
+1. If you are a first-time user for git, please download and install it [here][gitdownloads].
-2. Click the button called **Clone** on top right of the page, copy the line `hg clone https://bitbucket.org/eulerx/euler-project` in tab HTTPS. (if you have logged-in to bitbucket, you will see something like `hg clone https://YOUR_USER_NAME@bitbucket.org/eulerx/euler-project`)
-3. Open your shell, go to a folder which you want to install Euler, paste this line and click **Enter**.
-It will download the Euler repository (in folder `euler-project/`) under this folder.
+2. Open your shell, go to a folder which you want to install Euler, clone the repository under "main branch" to your local disk by copy and run `git clone -b "main" https://github.com/EulerProject/EulerX.git` in terminal.
-4. The default branch is the released version.
-If you want to use the latest version with more functions support, please update to **main** branch.
-By doing this, open the file called `branch` under folder `euler-project/.hg/`, you will see the contents as **"default"**, change it to be **"main"**, save and close this file.
-5. Type `hg update` in shell, it will update to the latest version of Euler in main branch.
-6. **[IMPORTANT]** You need to make sure your machine has met the minimal software requirements before run Euler.
+3. **[IMPORTANT]** You need to make sure your machine has met the minimal software requirements before run Euler.
 (Please see section **Software Dependencies** in detail)
-7. You can add main entry of source code (e.g. `src-el/` of EulerASP) into your PATH env.
+4. You can add main entry of source code (e.g. `src-el/` of EulerASP) into your PATH env.
+5. When there is a new commit of the source, you can update it by running `git pull`.

 # Software Dependencies